Wyko/essential_deathworlders/content/books/good-training-champions-pt-i/3-longest-prefix-match.md

 "That skips a bunch of steps but that’s fine.
 So, yeah.
 Hand off our highly contrived mega-diary box-stream to the carrier.
 So some burly laborer comes around and picks up all his boxes, but now the network needs to sort them!"

-"Well…it has the addresses.
+"Well... it has the addresses.
 Each box has it right on the label."

 "Yes, but now things get even sillier.
 Real addresses are, well, person-oriented, right?
 207 Fyu Parkway, Wi Kao City, and so on.
 If you break that down, there’s actually a huge number of steps in decoding that address."